 Classes are held online.
-Students will need access to a computer or quality tablet (iPad, etc.), a microphone, a camera, and a reliable internet connection during the scheduled class times; a laptop or regular computer works best.
+Students will need access to a computer, a microphone, a camera, and a reliable internet connection during the scheduled class times.
 Instructions and login information for Microsoft Teams (online classroom) and Moodle will be provided to new students before classes begin.

-Because Columbia College Calgary is taking steps to return to normal, the final exam will be held on campus.
+The final exam will be held on campus.
 All students living within a 130 km radius of Calgary are expected to attend in person.
 The college is committed to following Alberta Health protocols for pandemic safety.
 Depending on public health measures, the exam may be moved online.
 Should this change occur, adequate notice will be provided to the students.
+Students who live more than 130km from Calgary should notify the principal of Academic Upgrading by the end of Class 1 if alternative arrangements are needed.